PacificCommunity/seapodym-codebase/README.md

   Example #1. **Habitat**

-  Go to the *example-configs* directory and test that the binaries execute nominally and the models generate expected outputs on your computer by executing a small habitat model example
+  Go to the *example-configs* directory and test that the binaries execute nominally and the models generate expected outputs on your computer by executing a small habitat model example.

     [~]$ cd ~/seapodym/examples-configs/habitat

-  **Simulation** run
+  *Simulation run*

   To execute habitat model in simulation mode type the command with option *-s*